microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 7 - Confirm Consent Opt-Out is working

 1. Now, if you send a `GET {{fhirurl}}/Patient/WDT000000001` request again, you should receive an `"access-denied"` response as shown below.
-This indicates that Consent Opt-Out is operational.
+This indicates that Consent Opt-Out is working properly.

 2. Sample query patient result.![Query patient](./images/ConsentOptOut-Withheld-2.png)